 History is part of a holistic, interdisciplinary approach to food studies.
 Knowing where our food comes from chronologically is just as important as knowing where it comes from geographically.
 Historical forces bring our food to the table and shape the agricultural practices, labor arrangements and cultural constructions that make meals possible.
-We will read, research and write food history to explore the ways in which the history of food has shaped our world today, paying careful attention to structural inequalities that restrict food access.
+We will read, research, write and cook food history to explore the ways in which the history of food has shaped our world today, paying careful attention to structural inequalities that restrict food access.
 We will examine ways in which contemporary questions and problems inform historical inquiries and vice versa.
 Readings and projects in this course will typically focus on one geographic region but as a class we will be taking into account global connections and influences.
 The course material is organized both chronologically and thematically, with subthemes such as race, urbanization and industrialization.
 Students will learn about historical methodology and apply it to their own research.

-FALL 2024 Schedule
+FALL 2026 Schedule

-Section |
+| Section |

 Instructor |